Duchy of Courland and Semigallia: 18th century

 Von Biron received remarkable financial support from Russia and invested it in construction – for example, the Castle of Ruhenthal projected by the distinguished Italian architect Bartolomeo Rastrelli.
-Anna Ivanovna died in 1740, resulting in von Biron's exile to Siberia the following year.
+Anna of Russia died in 1740, resulting in von Biron's exile to Siberia the following year.
 From there, through the Council of the Duke, he continued to control the Duchy, with the agreement of the king of Poland.
 However, the landowners of Courland disliked the agreement and even refused to follow the regulations of the Council of the Duke.

-Duke Louis Ernest of Brunswick-Lüneburg was selected as Biron's successor on June 27, 1741, with the support of his cousin Maria Theresa of Austria, but while he was in St Petersburg to get this title ratified, Elizabeth of Russia carried out a coup on December 6, 1741, and he lost the title.
+Duke Louis Ernest of Brunswick-Lüneburg was selected as Biron's successor on 27 June 1741, with the support of his cousin Maria Theresa of Austria, but while he was in Saint Petersburg to get this title ratified, Elizabeth of Russia carried out a coup on 6 December 1741, and he lost the title.

 King Augustus III of Poland proclaimed his son, Carl Christian Joseph of Saxony, the next duke.
 Thus, the Duchy of Courland had two dukes simultaneously thereafter.
 The situation became extremely tense – one part of the Landtag of Courland accepted von Biron, the other, Carl of Saxony.
 The Empress Catherine II of Russia (reigned 1762–1796) solved this situation by recalling Ernst von Biron from exile in 1763.
 By doing this, she avoided the possible increase of influence of the Commonwealth in Courland.
-However, political fighting had exhausted Ernst Biron, and he turned the seat of duke over to his son, Peter von Biron, in 1769.
+However, political fighting had exhausted Ernst von Biron, and he turned the seat of the duke over to his son, Peter von Biron, in 1769.
 But political tumult continued in Courland.
 Some landowners supported the Commonwealth, some Russia.
-Ultimately, Russia determined the further fate of Courland when with its allies it began the third division of Poland (1795).
+Ultimately, Russia determined the further fate of Courland when, with its allies, it began the Third Partition of Poland (1795).
 Given a "nice recommendation" by Russia, Duke Peter von Biron gave up his rights to Russia in 1795.
-With the signing of the final document on October 24, 1795, the Duchy of Courland was incorporated into the Russian Empire and title of Duke of Courland was added to the title of Russian emperors.
+With the signing of the final document on 24 October 1795, the Duchy of Courland was incorporated into the Russian Empire and the title of Duke of Courland was added to the title of Russian emperors.